What They Do: Conservation scientists and foresters manage the overall land quality of forests, parks, rangelands, and other natural resources.

 Most conservation scientists and foresters work full time and have a standard work schedule.

-Employment of conservation scientists and foresters is projected to grow 5 percent over the next ten years, faster than the average for all occupations.
+Employment of conservation scientists and foresters is projected to grow 5 percent over the next ten years, about as fast as the average for all occupations.

-Some openings for conservation scientists and foresters are expected to arise from the need to replace workers who transfer to other occupations or exit the labor force, such as to retire.
-Job prospects will likely be best for conservation scientists and foresters who have a strong understanding of Geographic Information System (GIS) technology, remote sensing, and other software tools.
+About 3,800 openings for conservation scientists and foresters are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.